johanthoren/opsview-rs/README.md

 ## Features

-- Comprehensive coverage of Opsview objects: Hosts, Service Checks, Host Groups, etc.
+- Comprehensive coverage of Opsview objects: Hosts, Service Checks, Host Groups, etc. All objects in the configuration API are available as native Rust objects.
-- Structured builders for creating and configuring Opsview objects.
+- Builder pattern objects for creating and configuring Opsview objects.
 - Asynchronous API interactions with built-in error handling.
 - Custom serialization and deserialization for Opsview API compatibility.